Shingeki: Historical background

 The origin of Shingeki is linked to various movements and theatre companies.
 Scholars associate its origin with the kabuki reform movement, the founding of the Bungei Kyokai (Literary Arts Movement) in 1906, and the Jiyū Gekijō (Free Theatre) in 1909.
+Also relevant is the establishment of an Ibsen Society in Japan, the Ipusen-kai, by Kunio Yanagita in 1903 to study Ibsen's plays.

 The Meiji Restoration in 1868 had led to the introduction of Western drama, singing, and acting onto the Japanese stage, as well as bringing the conventions of realism.
 In the late 19th century, and early 20th century, there were attempts to "modernize" Japanese theatre.
 Japanese artists experimented with kabuki theatre, creating shin-kabuki and also created shinpa, which attempted to fuse together modern technology and acting styles to create something new.
 However, unlike Shingeki, shinpa and shin-kabuki never developed into mainstream modern theatre.
 Kabuki, shin-kabuki, and shinpa were the only types of theatre that was around before the birth of Shingeki.

 Shingeki theater developed in the early 20th century in response to the perceived “irrationality” of these earlier forms of Western-style theater that had been popularized during the late 19th century, as well as to “premodern” or “feudal” forms of traditional Japanese theater such as kabuki and noh.
 Shingeki companies thus sought to present Western-style theatrical productions in modern, Western-style theaters with less stylized and more “realistic” situations, dialogues, costumes, and set design.